achtnullzwei/Doorman/docs/en/changelog/firmware.md

   This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Extended Ring to Open to Apartment Doorbells**
-   From now on `Ring to Open` supports the apartment doorbell when used with a Nuki Smart Lock, enabling more convenient and seamless access.
+   From now on [Ring To Open](../guide/automation/ring-to-open) supports the apartment doorbell when used with a Nuki Smart Lock, enabling more convenient and seamless access.

 ### ✨ Improvements
 - **Refined Configuration for Ring to Open**
-   The configuration options have been split into individual options for each door, giving you greater flexibility to tailor `Ring to Open` behavior to your specific needs.
+   The configuration options have been separated per door, giving you greater flexibility to customize the [Ring To Open](../guide/automation/ring-to-open) behavior according to your specific requirements.

+   Additionally, the Delay settings are now presented as dropdown menus, making it more intuitive to use the random delay feature—which was previously hidden behind the 60-second setting.

 - **Smarter Ring to Open with Pattern Recognition**
   The door now opens only when a configured doorbell ring pattern is detected, offering more precise control over access.